 Don Andrews is a nationally known watercolor artist, author and workshop instructor who has conducted painting workshops throughout the United States, Canada, Mexico and Europe for over 30 years.
 Don is an active member and past board director of the American Watercolor Society.
 His paintings have received numerous awards in national watercolor competitions including three awards from the American Watercolor Society.

-There seems to be a never-ending quest to loosen up in watercolor and it’s probably the most common goal of students.
-It’s easy to fall into the trap of putting too much into your paintings.
+There seems to be a never-ending quest to loosen up in watercolor and it is probably the most common goal of students.
+It is easy to fall into the trap of putting too much into your paintings.
 Andy tells his students what you leave out of a painting is as important as what you put in.

 During the first two-day virtual workshop Andy will focus on using value studies from the outset to identify the large shapes in a scene.
 These large shapes provide the artist with opportunities for lost edges when painting in watercolor, which is essential if we are to take full advantage of the medium.
 Too often the 'found edges', or details, take over the painter's thinking process, and the result is a tight watercolor.

-In order to loosen up it is imperative to have a clear vision of what you want to accomplish with your painting and then execute it quickly.
-This class will give you the tools and confidence to do just that."
+To loosen up it is imperative to have a clear vision of what you want to accomplish with your painting and then execute it quickly.
+This workshop will give you the tools and confidence to do just that."
 Each day’s sessions will include two demonstrations, each followed by student painting time during which Andy will be available to answer questions.
 During the second day in each virtual workshop, the afternoon painting time will be followed by an hour for a group critique.